luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 The script includes robust error handling with user-friendly messages for any file I/O issues.

 ### 📊 Detailed Summary Output
-After cleaning, get a comprehensive summary showing:
+After cleaning and generate, get a comprehensive summary showing:
 - ✅ Full absolute path to saved file
 - 📁 Save location used
 - 📊 Final dataset dimensions

 ## Key Learning
 This task will provide hands-on experience in applying data wrangling techniques: understanding basic principles behind data profiling; recording the structure of a dataset; implementing repeatable data cleaning; and preparing the dataset for subsequent EDA and business intelligence tasks.